oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 {% img blog/xamarin-pkce-sdk/image7.png alt:"" width:"800" %}{: .center-image }

 That's it!
-Okta’s Xamarin SDK simplifies using Authorization Code flow with PKCE to a couple of method calls.
+Okta's Xamarin SDK simplifies using Authorization Code flow with PKCE to a couple of method calls.

 ## Learn More About Xamarin, OpenID Connect, and Okta